Monash-FIT3170/2025W2-PressUp/README.md

 All pull requests must pass the automated checks defined in GitHub Actions before merging.
 These include linting to enforce coding style and syntax consistency, along with additional build and deploy pipelines configured to deploy to Render.

-Pull requests must be reviewed and approved by at least one user (with admin privileges) other than the last committer, and must be free of merge conflicts before merging.
+Pull requests must be reviewed and approved by at least one maintainer other than the last committer, and must be free of merge conflicts before merging.
 GitHub branch protection rules are in place to enforce these requirements automatically.

 Each pull request should clearly describe the feature implemented or bug fixed, include steps to test the change, and, where appropriate, provide screenshots or videos demonstrating the expected outcome.
 PRs should remain small and focused to simplify review and reduce the likelihood of introducing errors.